Haripandey21/smart-contract-security/Slither-tool/README.md

 * Written Contract Name, Structs and Events in Capwords.
 * checked zero address too :
      if(_newAdminAddr!=address(0)){}
+* Removed Loop in modifier whcih was costing much gas fee, so used Bool.
 * Removed comparing  to a boolean constant --->>
     DO this : modifier accountAlreadyExist(address _address,uint256 _acNumber) {
         require(